MI-OSiRIS/mi-osiris.github.io/_posts/2018-11-19-osiris-at-supercomputing-2018.md

     </li>
     <li>
         <p>
-            <span>SLATE Collaboration:</span> <a href="http://slateci.io/">SLATE</a> (Services Layer At The Edge) aims to provide a platform for deploying scientific services across national and international infrastructures.
+            <span><a href="{% post_url 2018-11-15-osiris-and-slate-at-SC18 %}">SLATE Collaboration:</a></span> <a href="http://slateci.io/">SLATE</a> (Services Layer At The Edge) aims to provide a platform for deploying scientific services across national and international infrastructures.
 At SC18 they demonstrated their containerized Xcache service using storage (RBD) hosted by OSiRIS using our Ceph cache tier at SC18.
         </p>
     </li>
 </ul>